yorkeyao/VehicleX/README.md

 3) Train a Re-ID model.

-Code for these three steps is available on ./VehicleX, ./StyleDA and ./Re-ID separately.
+Code for first two steps is available on ./VehicleX and ./StyleDA separately.

 If you find this code useful, please kindly cite: